drransom/TaskForce/README.md

 and sends a PATCH request to the Rails server to update the `Task` object.

 ### Tasker Failure
+TaskForce guarantees a 100% satisfaction rating and guarantees that if a Tasker fails, they fail for the "last time."
+However, actually killing off Taskers would cause the app to become unusable quite rapidly.
+Consequently, the Tasker death is implemented as an illusion!

-When the user downvotes a task in the `Rating` Backbone view, the `Task` is updated and the `User` Backbone modal and Rails database are updated to indicate that the Tasker has been killed off.
-When this happens, each `TaskDetail` view re-renders, reflecting that the Tasker is no longer with us.
+When the user downvotes a task in the `Rating` Backbone view, the `Task` is updated and the `User` Backbone model is updated to indicate that the Tasker has been killed off.
+The Rails back end implements this by using a `Killing` join table to indicate which `Users` have killed which other `Users`.
+The JSON provided by the Rails server reflects the Rails `Killing` join table rather than any entry in the `User` database, and the Backbone model for a `User` has an `alive` boolean property even though Rails does not.
+Consequently, each user has their own perception of which Taskers are and are not alive.

 ## Original Design Docs
 * [View Wireframes][views]